MooersLab/pymolsnips/README.md

 See the following for second opinions on the best Python editor [beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for all [users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
 Note that the **thonny** editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.

-The Jupyter Notebook is a popular platform for **literate programming** in the support of **rigorous and reproducible research**, even though it is a not a full-featured text editor.
-The Jupyter Notebook provides instant gratification by interleaving output in between blocks of code.
-Warning: too much instant gratification will alter your brain: Jupyter Notebook will become your platform of first choice.
-**Jupyter Notebook makes coding fun**.
-Jupyter Notebooks have been used to assemble tutorials, manuscripts, and books.

-We demonstrate below how to use PyMOL's Python interpreter inside a Jupyter Notebook.
-To bring to bear the full power of a text editor onto a Jupyter Notebook, you can edit and run blocks of code from a Jupyter Notebook inside PyCharm, Atom, Sublime Text, Spyder, Vim, VSC, Emacs and other text editors.
-We recommend using PyCharm, Spyder or VSC for the best experience.
-Spyder stand out is still allowing access to notebook extension from inside of Spyder.

-For a rapid examination of Jupyter Notebook, we recommend the stand-alone application **nteract**.
-It does not use your web-browser.
-It can be set as the default application for opening notebooks by double clicking on the notebook's file icon.

 If your favorite editor is not listed, please post an issue [here](https://github.com/MooersLab/pymolsnips/issues).
 I will be notified immediately by e-mail and will try to develop a snippet library for the requested editor.